ceburakerol/pitfallChallenge/README.md

-# pitfallChallenge
+# Pitfall Challenge for Telos Entertainment
-Pitfall Challenge for Telos Entertainment
+Repository to reach project.